Susreal/getHosts/README.md

 4.each time, just open the terminal and input:
 > `sudo bash updateHosts.sh`

 Then, you can google free!

+Notic : This tool will backup your hosts to `getHost` and rename it `hosts_backup`, so if you don't like the result, you can replace the hosts easily.

 **If there are ANY OTHER USEFUL hosts settings, DONNOT use this tool!**